Key takeaways

 4. Include a call to action: Encourage the client to take the next step.

-Structuring your B2B sales proposal for maximum Impact
+How to structure your B2B sales proposal

 To create a B2B sales proposal that truly resonates, you need to structure it effectively.